loopbackio/loopback-connector-rest/README.md

 ...
 ```

-For a REST data source, you can define an array of  _operation_ objects to specify the REST API mapping.
-Each operation object can have the following two properties:
+The  `operation` property is an array of objects, each of which can have these two properties:

 * `template`: See how to define a custom method template [below](#defining-a-custom-method-using-a-template).
 * `functions`: An object that maps a JavaScript function to a list of parameter names.
-  For example, a function `geocode(street, city, zipcode)` will be created so that the first argument will be the value of street variable in the template, second for city, and third for zipcode.
+For example, a function `geocode(street, city, zipcode)` will be created so that the first argument is the value of street variable in the template, second for city, and third for zip code.
 The function can be executed anywhere by the server (in a boot script, through middleware, or within a model's JavaScript file if attached to the REST datasource).

 ## Configure options for request